Brooks shoes have a strong reputation in the running community. The general consensus is that you can’t go wrong with any Brooks running shoe.

 If you find that your shoes are wearing unevenly on the outside or inside edges of the soles, you may want to visit a running store to see if you need some support for pronation.

 Conversely, if you are someone who has ankle or joint instability, foot pronation, or numbness when running, cushioned shoes may not be the best option for you.
+Opt for something a little more firm so you can get some more feedback from the ground.

 New runners are often shocked at the price of running shoes and are tempted to buy shoes strictly based on price.